software-t-rex/monospace/gomodules/ui/README.md

 ```

 ### the FallBack method
-In addition to Init, Update, and View components in this package MUST define a FallBack method.
+In addition to Init, Update, and Render components in this package MUST define a FallBack method.
 The Fallback method will be used when NO_COLOR or ASSIST env variables are set or when ```ui.ToggleEnhenced(false)``` have been called

 This should be a less appealing version of your component, with no formatting and simple readline for user input.
 When used the Update method